Health Benefits of Cinnamon

 Cinnamon is arguably the most well-known and prolific spice and has long been cherished for its culinary and medicinal properties.
-Some people might be surprised to know what cinnamon actually is.
+Some people might be surprised to discover what cinnamon actually is.

 Cinnamon comes from the inner bark of trees belonging to the Cinnamomum genus.
 Yes, it’s tree bark (sort of).
 This delicious spice has an ancient history, but in modern times, the scientific community has discovered many health benefits associated with our favorite baking ingredient.